Present Perfect

 • I went on holiday twice last year. (last year is finished)

-5. Present perfect is used with for or since to talk about how long a present situation has lasted.
+5. We use Present perfect with for or since to talk about how long a present situation has lasted.

 • I’ve lived in Spain for 10 years. (for + period of time)